 My first love was writing and I had planned to go into Journalism, after I had taken my degree.
 However, the summer before Uni I was involved in a ‘life-changing’ accident, where I sustained spinal cord injuries.
 I was aware that to be independent, I had to work, and started off as a welfare rights specialist before moving to social services, where after gaining experience ‘in the field’ along with further study I ended up being a manager in a rehab centre for adults with complex disabilities.

-A ticking timebomb was my right heel, a neuropathic sore ssustained 10 years ago in hospital wouldn’t heal and eventually a bone infection led to my leg being amoutated.
-This was at the same time, I recived some upsetting news about a couple of my friends.
+A ticking timebomb was my right heel where a neuropathic sore sustained 10 years ago in hospital wouldn’t heal.
+This resulted in a bone infection and meant my right leg had to be amputated.
+This was at the same time as I recived some upsetting news about a couple of my friends.

 I quickly went downhill, and just as everyone was getting their party poppers out for the turn of the century I was being sectioned at a psyciatric hospital – where I spent the next 3.5 years.

 It took 10 years to get back what I lost during those years, but with my disabilities significsntly worse, I turned to writing again.
 I have just finished another degree and am studying for the NCTJ Diploma.
 I have sold paintings, had life writing, creative writing, poetry, interviews and articles published as well as my debut novel, The Single Feather.
 I don’t know how much longer I have but I am determined to keep the writing and art up, as creating something from nothing is a magical process.

 Izzy pictured here on ‘her’ wheelchair.
 She is my constant companion.
 Wherever I go, she goes.
 Wherever she goes, I go!